Google スプレッドシートとAirtableの連携イメージ

 Benefit 3: Achieve Speedy Information Sharing

-By integrating Google Sheets and Airtable, information updates are quickly reflected, allowing smooth information sharing across the entire team.
+By integrating Google Sheets and Airtable, information updates are quickly reflected, allowing the entire team to share information smoothly.

 For example, when the marketing team aggregates and updates campaign data in Google Sheets, and that data is automatically reflected in Airtable, the sales team and management can quickly grasp the information.